vendasta/api-gateway-docs/docs/SSO/Implementing-Oauth2-IDP.md

 1. Verify that the access_token sent in the authorization header is not expired
 2. Look up the user profile associated with the access token and return the details as a JSON object

-Vendasta currently only requires the email field to be populated in the response.
+Vendasta currently only requires the Subject ID (`sub`) or `email` fields to be populated in the response.
 The full set of standard fields can be found [here](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

-Vendasta will use the email address in the response to look up the user.
+Vendasta will match the user info to a user in our platform based on the following checks
+1. Sub matches a Vendasta user id
+2. Sub matches the external id sent for a user sent when syncing them using SCIM
+3. Email matches a user in your partner instance

 <!-- theme: danger -->
 > You will need to create the user and set their permissions in Vendasta ahead of time.
 See [IDP User Synchronization](IDP-User-Sync.md) for directions on automating it.